Introduction to Idealstan

 Joining with `by = join_by(id_num)`

-To automatically identify the model, simply change the fixtype option to 'vb_full'.
+To automatically identify the model (that is, identify people to fix high or low), simply change the fixtype option to 'vb_full'.
 By default, the model will select the highest and lowest ideal points to constrain by running an approximation to the full posterior using cmdstanr’s pathfinder() function.
 While this method works, the exact rotation is not known a priori, and so it may produce a different result with multiple runs.
 Note that there will be two pathfinder runs as the first run identifies the parameters to constrain and the second is used to create starting values for the Hamiltonian Monte Carlo estimation.

 For example, using our simulated data and identifying the model automatically with 'vb_full':